jimburton/scrabble/chapters/Chapter1.md

 We will need to know a number of things about letters:

 + the score of each letter,
-+ how many of each letter should be in a full bag, and
++ how many tiles bearing each letter should be in a full bag, and
 + the `Char` value for printing.

 We will store this data in *maps*, using the `Data.Map` API.
 We could